Seungeun-Han/torch2otherModels-ONNX-Tensorflow-TensorflowLite/README.md

 This repository can be used to convert pytorch to other types of model such as ONNX, Tensorflow and TensorflowLite.

-If you want to convert pytorch to TFLite, to use Deep Learning model in Android, you need to follow this step:
+If you want to convert pytorch to TFLite, to utilize the pretrained Deep Learning model in Android, you need to follow this step:

 ### 1. Pytorch -> ONNX
 ### 2. ONNX -> Tensorflow